brettcutt/the-chefs-desire/README.md

 - Any created recipes will be displayed on this view.

 ##### Add and Edit Recipe
-- These pages only have the form inputs for the information of the recipe the user is adding or editing.
+- These pages have the form inputs for the information of the recipe the user is adding or editing.
+- When adding a recipe, the users unique username is also added to the recipe document and this is how these recipes are accessed in the my recipes page.

+##### Delete Recipe
+- A button displayed on the users recipe to delete it from the collection.
 ___
 ### Technologies, Libraries and Languages
 - Python